home-assistant/supervisor/README.md

 - **0.2**: Support for basic HostControll

 # Hardware Image
 Based on ResinOS and Yocto Linux.
 It have a preinstall HassIO supervisor and support OTA Updates.
 That make it maintenanceless.
+The image have no homeassistant included and they will downloaded after first setup.
+That need some times and internet brandwith.

 https://drive.google.com/drive/folders/0B2o1Uz6l1wVNbFJnb2gwNXJja28?usp=sharing